 A useful collection of articles covering different aspects of travel health insurance.
-You find general defintions used by insurance providers and how they are defined in Genki World Explorer.
+You find general definitions used by insurance providers and how they are defined in Genki Explorer.

 The difference between travel health insurance and international health insurance is one of the most confusing topics which this article aims to demystify.
 There are significant differences in costs, range of cover, and length of cover.
 Read more.

 Depending on your travel behavior, there are a few points to consider when choosing travel health insurance.
 How long is a trip in your home country covered, for example?
 Read more.

 Many travel health insurance providers cover only short-term travel.
 But there is more you should consider when choosing your insurance.
 Read more.